Samyc2002/CP/README.md

 # CP
-This contains solutions to all my cp problems I have solved till date
+This contains solutions to all my cp problems I am solving each day.